 For more information about setting this up specifically to meet your requirements, it's best to speak with a legal representative or qualified international tax accountant to advise you what your tax liabilities will be.
 Get in touch for a one on one offshore plan

 This kind of two-tiered approach is different from a single layer approach in several ways

 While an offshore incorporating solution will likely be different for each individual there are a few major influences that will determine its arrangement.

-Example 1: For instance, if you are an American with a US passport and live in the US, then you are limited in your ability to reduce your tax liability benefits, as United States's tax laws and CFC laws make you responsible for all foreign corporation that are under your name as well as any worldwide profits that are incurred by the business entity irrespective of your the company is located and transactions are made.
+Example 1: (for Americans Only) For instance, if you are an American with a US passport and live in the US, then you are limited in your ability to reduce your tax liability benefits, as United States's CFC laws make you responsible for all foreign corporation that are under your name as well as any worldwide profits that are incurred by the business entity irrespective of where the company is located and/or transactions are made.